charleso/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 Once you are happy with your bot, you can follows the same steps as for testing (refresh the browser if you just pushed a new version) and then click **Publish Into Tournament**.

+Alternatively you can publish via Git itself by pushing the 'tournament' branch.

+    git push origin HEAD:tournament

+HEAD is a special reference in Git that means "current commit", and the name on the right-hand side of ":" is the branch name to create or update on the server.

 ### Using the Scalatron Command Line Interface